The Human Design type Projector is distinct and purposeful, designed to guide and direct the energy of others rather than generate it themselves

 However, they achieve success when others recognize and value their insights, thriving through invitations.
 Due to their focused and absorbing energy, Projectors often need to be selective about where they invest their attention and energy, conserving it wisely.

-This article will explore what makes Projectors unique, break down the 3 types of Projectors in Human Design, 4 types of Projectors: (1) splenic projector, (2) mental projector, (3) ego projector, (4) emotional projector, highlight famous individuals with this energy type, and provide guidance on how they can use their strategy and authority to live authentically and successfully.
+This article will explore what makes Projectors unique, break down the 4 types of Projectors in Human Design, 5 types of Projectors: (1) splenic projector, (2) mental projector, (3) ego projector, (4) emotional projector, (5) self-projected projector, highlight famous individuals with this energy type, and provide guidance on how they can use their strategy and authority to live authentically and successfully.

 What Makes the Projector Unique and Different from Other Energy Types